Endangered species

 Marine Conservation Programs

 Cyprus sits at the crossroads of the eastern Mediterranean Sea where diverse marine species converge.
 The island's coastal waters support endangered sea turtles, rare monk seals, extensive seagrass meadows, and dozens of shark and ray species.
 Marine conservation programs work to protect these ecosystems through scientific research, policy reform, and community engagement.
-These initiatives span both the government-controlled south and the Turkish-occupied north, with multiple organizations collaborating to safeguard Cyprus's marine biodiversity. cyprus-mail-com A History of Marine Protection Efforts Sea turtle conservation in Cyprus began in 1971 when the government enacted legal protection for turtles and their eggs under the Fisheries Law.
-A comprehensive survey in 1976 and 1977 identified critical nesting beaches, particularly for green turtles in the Lara…
+These initiatives span both the government-controlled south and the Turkish-occupied north, with multiple organizations collaborating to safeguard Cyprus's marine biodiversity.
+A History of Marine Protection Efforts Sea turtle conservation in Cyprus began in 1971 when the government enacted legal protection for turtles and their eggs under the Fisheries Law.
+A comprehensive survey in 1976 and 1977 identified critical nesting beaches, particularly for green turtles in the Lara area…

 Read more